 Apart from that groupdel also supports various options as shown below.

 Always exercise caution when using the force option and try not to use options without getting enough info about them!

-If you feel this simple usage data displayed with -h options doesn’t provide you with the required information, there is 2 more levels of documentation in Linux which include man and info commands!
+If you feel the info displayed with -h options don’t provide you with the required information, there are 2 more levels of documentation in Linux which include man and info commands!